Everything You’ll Need

 Pro Tips for a Successful Hardwood Installation

-Always test for moisture using a moisture meter before installation — this helps prevent cupping or buckling later.
+• Always test for moisture with a moisture meter before installing to stop future cupping or buckling.

-Use knee pads to protect your joints during long hours of floor work, and ensure proper ventilation if you’re using adhesives.
+• Use knee pads to protect your knees during long work, and ensure good ventilation if using glue.

-Check alignment every few rows to make sure planks stay straight and flush.
+• Check alignment every few rows to keep planks straight.

-Take your time on cuts.
-Clean, accurate cuts make all the difference in creating tight seams and professional results.
+• Take your time on cuts.
+Neat cuts are key for tight seams and a professional look.

 Common Mistakes to Avoid When Installing Hardwood

-Even experienced DIYers can run into issues if these common missteps aren’t avoided:
+Even skilled DIYers can face problems if these common mistakes aren’t avoided:

-Skipping the acclimation period can cause the wood to expand or contract after installation.
+• Skipping the acclimation period can make the wood expand or shrink after it’s laid down.

-Neglecting subfloor moisture and flatness leads to instability, noise, or gaps.
+• Ignoring subfloor moisture and flatness causes instability, noise, or gaps.

-Failing to stagger seams weakens the structural integrity and creates an uneven appearance.
+• Failing to stagger seams weakens the floor’s structure and makes it look uneven.

-Nailing too close to the edge of the plank can cause splits or cracks.
+• Nailing too close to the edge of the plank can cause splits.

-Forgetting to use spacers leaves no room for expansion, which can lead to buckling.
+• Forgetting to use spacers leaves no space for expansion, leading to buckling.

 DIY vs. Professional Hardwood Installation